desertwitch/sesmon-unRAID/source/usr/local/emhttp/plugins/dwsesmon/README.md

 **SCSI Enclosure Monitor for UNRAID**

-Monitors SCSI enclosures which implement the SES standard (e.g. disk shelves)
+Monitors SES-capable SCSI enclosures (such as disk shelves)